givingjar/blog.givingjar.org/_posts/2016-12-21-charity-spotlight-refugee-development-center.md

 RDC also offers many social enrichment programs.
 These programs help refugees learn new skills, make new friends, and adjust to U.S. culture and include a [women's sewing circle][12], peer support groups, [newcomers soccer team][13], and Peace Club.

-New refugees are visited at their home and given a gift basket by a speaker of their native language.
+New refugees are visited at their home and given a gift basket by an RDC staff member and a speaker of their native language.
 Small acts of kindness like this help refugees feel welcome and let them know where they can go if they need support.

 ![][4]